Table of Contents

-The simple answer for this is: Maybe.
+The simple answer to this is: Maybe.
 Although you do not need to form an LLC to start selling on Amazon, you may decide to do so for some important reasons.

 Although you’re just a small seller now, what happens if your business suddenly leverages?
 What if people start filing lawsuits against you?
 Can you protect yourself and your business?
 However you try to avoid it, you’ll eventually have to find answers to the valid question “Do I need to form an LLC for my Amazon FBA?”

 In today’s article, let’s wrap your head around this matter and get to the point of why LLC is the best structure for your Amazon FBA business.

 Why would you need an LLC for Amazon FBA?